Advertiser Disclosure

 Primary Car Rental Insurance

-Primary car rental insurance covers you when renting a vehicle and provides coverage directly without having to first file a claim with your own insurance company should you have a covered incident.
-Normally, you’ll find coverage for damage, theft, loss of use, and some towing coverages.
+Primary car rental insurance covers you when renting a vehicle and provides coverage directly without you having to first file a claim with your own insurance company should you have a covered incident.
+Normally, you find coverage for damage, theft, loss of use, and some towing coverage.

-The benefit is activated when you decline the collision damage waiver (CDW) or loss damage waiver (LDW) insurance from the rental car company.
+The benefit is activated when you decline the collision damage waiver or loss damage waiver insurance from the rental car company.
 Liability coverage is not included on credit cards.

-The following cards are among those that offer primary car rental insurance, but be sure to check out our article dedicated to the best credit cards for car rental insurance.
+The following cards offer primary car rental insurance, but be sure to check out our article dedicated to the best credit cards for car rental insurance.

 SCROLL FOR MORE